luapower/website/www/md/luajit-notes.md

 GC-managed memory, including `ffi.new` allocations.
 Use malloc, mmap, etc. to access all memory without restrictions.
 Keep the low 2G of your address space free for LuaJIT (this might be hard depending on how you integrate LuaJIT in your app).
-Needless to say, if your memory usage on x86 is above 2G, your app is already not portable to x64.
-Also, in the one-Lua-state-per-core-per-thread scenario, the memory available to each core is 2G/number-of-cores.
-If you use malloc, watch out for problems with finalization order: finalization and freeing are the same thing now.
+Keep in mind that that if your memory usage on x86 is above 2G, your app is already not portable to x64.
+If you use malloc to fix this, watch out for problems with finalization order: finalization and freeing are the same thing now.

 ## LuaJIT tricks